tower120/variant_w_base/README.md

     Base& base = var.get<Base>();
 ```

-Interface similliar to `std::variant`, so it should be drop-in replacement.
+Interface similar to `std::variant`, but all functions are members.

 Basically, `variant_w_base` is just a wrapper around `std::variant`, which stores updatable pointer to base class.